FBI Retired Case File Review Celebrates Black History Month

 View posts by Jerri Williams

 Jerri Williams, a retired FBI agent, author and podcaster, jokes that she writes about the FBI to relive her glory days.
 After 26 years with the Bureau specializing in major economic fraud and corruption investigations, she calls on her professional encounters with scams and schemers to write police procedurals inspired by true crime FBI cases in her Philadelphia FBI Corruption Squad crime fiction series featuring flawed female FBI agent Kari Wheeler.
 Jerri’s FBI for Armchair Detectives nonfiction series enables readers to discover who the FBI is and what the FBI does by debunking misconceptions about the FBI in books, TV, and movies.
 Her books are available as ebooks, paperbacks, and audiobooks wherever books are sold.
-She’s also the host of FBI Retired Case File Review, a true crime podcast with more than 250 episodes available for free on all popular podcast apps.
+She’s also the host of FBI Retired Case File Review, a true crime podcast with more than 300 episodes available on all popular podcast apps and YouTube.

 Leave a Reply